List of most expensive paintings: Background

+In 2025, Frida Kahlo broke the previously held record by Georgia O'Keeffe for the highest price paid for a painting by a woman.

-Among the listed top paintings listed, only seven are by non-Western artists.
+Among the listed top paintings, only seven are by non-Western artists.
 Five are traditional Chinese paintings by Qi Baishi, Wu Bin, Wang Meng and Xu Yang.
 In particular, Qi Baishi's Twelve Landscape Screens was sold for $140.8 million in 2017.
 The only non-Western modern artwork listed is that of the Chinese-French painter Zao Wouki's oil painting Juin-Octobre 1985, which was sold for $65 million in 2018.
 Also included in this list is Chinese painter Wang Shaofei's The High Sun, which was sold at an estimated price of $74 million in 2017.